Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 He says federal prosecutors opened an investigation but never brought the case to trial with the impending Civil War.

-"It is a very difficult story," says Joycelyn Davis, a 6th generation Clotilde descendant.
+"It is a very difficult story," says Joycelyn Davis, a sixth-generation Clotilde descendant.

 "My family was brought over illegally," she says.
 "On a bet.
 Naked."

-Davis says she heard stories about the Clotilde growing up in Africatown, but didn't really embrace it.
+Davis says she heard stories about the Clotilde as she was growing up in Africatown, but didn't really embrace it.
 "Honestly I was a little ashamed about the story," she admits, noting the role of Africans in the slave trade.

 "There was a dispute between two tribes — our own people — and they sold us," Davis says.
 "That's the shame that I had."

-Now Davis says she's is working to preserve the history here, and honor the legacy of her ancestor Charlie Lewis, one of the founders of Africatown.
+Now Davis says she is working to preserve the history here, and honor the legacy of her ancestor Charlie Lewis, one of the founders of Africatown.

 "It's important for me to pass it on," she says.
 "Do you know what Charlie went through coming over here?
 Do you know that he survived all of that — persevered, worked hard, they built their own homes, a community, a church, and a school.
 Off of nothing.
 All they had was each other."

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.